ppeble/emissary-ingress.dev/content/en/docs/3.8/tutorials/quickstart-demo.md

 1. Apply the configuration to the cluster with the command `kubectl apply -f quote-backend.yaml`

-1. Store the Emissary-ingress `LoadBalancer` address to a local environment variable.
+1. Store the Emissary `LoadBalancer` address to a local environment variable.
 You will use this variable to test accessing your pod.

   ```
   export AMBASSADOR_LB_ENDPOINT=$(kubectl -n ambassador get svc ambassador -o "go-template={{range .status.loadBalancer.ingress}}{{or .ip .hostname}}{{end}}")
   ```

-1. Test the configuration by accessing the service through the Emissary-ingress load balancer.
+1. Test the configuration by accessing the service through the Emissary load balancer.

   ```